What are G Type Embedded Finned Tubes

 High-Temperature Stability

-- Operates reliably up to 450°C without thermal expansion mismatch, ideal for boilers and heat recovery systems.
+- G fin tube operates reliably up to 450°C without thermal expansion mismatch, ideal for boilers and heat recovery systems.

 Corrosion Resistance